plone/training/anatomy.rst

     - different CSS styles for different parts of your site
     - One site, multiple customers, everything looks different for each customer.

     As with all programming magic, acquisition exacts a price.
 Zope code must be written carefully in order to avoid inheriting side effects via acquisition.
-The Zope community expresses this with the Python (Monty) maxim: Beware the Spammish Acquisition.
+The Zope community expresses this with the Python (Monty) maxim: Beware the `Spammish Acquisition`.

     Basically this is Zope.